tylerneylon/syncer/readme.md

-syncer track <file1> <file2>  # Track the given file pair. syncer check                  # Check all known repo-name/dir and file/file pairs for differences. syncer remind                 # Print all paths affected by last run of "syncer check".
+syncer track <file1> <file2>  # Track the given file pair. syncer check                  # Check all known repo-name/dir and file/file pairs for differences. syncer remind                 # Print all paths affected by last run of "syncer check". syncer list                   # Print all file pairs checked for equality.
 ```

 Let's see an example.